amarallab/Science_fraud_topic_analysis/README.md

 This project aims to investigate large-scale the patterns of potential scientific fraud at the level of single topics.

 Our starting point is the retrieval bibliometric information on specific research topics from `PubMed`.
-Our initial analysis includes the following 4 topics:

-* Studies of *Brac2* gene (which is implicated in breast cancer)
-* Studies of penumonia using chest imaging
-* Studies green synthesis of silver nanoparticles
-* Studies of skin wound healing
+Each topic is associated with a data folder in the repo.

 For each of those research topics, we downloaded blibliometric information of the publications listed in PubMed.
 Of particular interest, we obtain title, abstract, journal, and year of publication.
 This analysis is conducted using the notebook titled `process_data.ipynb` and the functions for manual correction developed for each topic.
 On of the steps in the analysis aims to determine